calcvids/calcvids.github.io/pages/instructorinfo.md

 Reading Ximera spreadsheet files
 --------------------
 If you have sent us your Google-connected email address, you have access to a Google Drive folder with a collection of spreadsheets--one for each Ximera set that at least one of your students has completed.
+Please do not edit these files directly - they are automatically generated, so if you would like to make any changes, you should make a copy or download the file.
 The meaning of each of the spreadsheet columns are:
  - The first three columns show the student's first name, last name, and username
 - "Date Started" is the date when the student started watching the videos
 - "Time Started" is the time (in Zulu time zone) when the student started watching the videos